The Creative Writing Collective (CWC) Caucus was adopted at the Annual General Meeting on 1 June, 2021.

 c) Creative Writing themed panels, performances, readings, book launches, roundtables, and workshops.

-Creative Writing Collective (CWC) Lead Coordinators
+Creative Writing Collective (CWC) Executive Committee

 The membership of the Creative Writing Collective (CWC) of ACCUTE is comprised of affiliated and unaffiliated Creative Writing faculty and students from English departments across Canada.
-The membership elects the Board of Lead Coordinators that comprises: